-(CNN) -- Here's some background information about the rebuilding of Ground Zero in lower Manhattan and plans for a permanent memorial to the victims of the September 11th attacks.
+Here’s a look at the rebuilding of Ground Zero in lower Manhattan and the memorial to the victims of the September 11 attacks.

-September 11th Memorial: The memorial will honor those killed on September 11, 2001 in all locations of the attack, as well as those killed on February 26, 1993, when terrorists set off a truck bomb in the basement of the World Trade Center.
+The memorial honors those killed on September 11, 2001, in all locations of the attack, as well as those killed on February 26, 1993, when terrorists set off a truck bomb in the basement of the World Trade Center.

 April 28, 2003 - The World Trade Center Site Memorial Competition launches.

 June 2003 - The Memorial Competition submission period closes.
-13,683 people registered for the competition.
 5,201 submissions are received from 63 nations.

-November 19, 2003 - Eight prospective plans chosen from the submissions for a World Trade Center memorial are displayed for the public in the World Financial Center in New York.
+November 19, 2003 - Eight prospective plans chosen from the submissions are displayed for the public in the World Financial Center in New York.

 January 6, 2004 - The Lower Manhattan Development Corporation announces its choice of “Reflecting Absence” by Israeli-born architect Michael Arad.

-September 10, 2005 - Supporters of the Take Back the Memorial campaign rally to protest the inclusion of an International Freedom Center (IFC) in New York's plans for the World Trade Center memorial.
+September 10, 2005 - Supporters of the Take Back the Memorial campaign protest the inclusion of an International Freedom Center in plans for the memorial.

 September 28, 2005 - In a written statement, Governor George Pataki announces that plans for the International Freedom Center adjacent to the planned memorial at the World Trade Center site have been abandoned.